 It’s no secret that after a certain age the bone mineral density decreases.
 While this is well established for women, also men suffer the same fate, but at a lower rate.
 Although you can’t stop this phenomenon completely, you can slow it down.
 If you’re reading this post you’re probably already doing sport, which is one of the key factors in preserving bone mineral density.
 Especially a combination of high impact, aerobic and resistance exercises is recommended .
 If I have to name a sport that perfectly combines all these elements I’d definitely pick judo or BJJ ;-).

 Veteran athletes are at higher risk for heat stress, cold intolerance, and hypohydration than younger athletes.
 The thermoregulation response slowly loses its edge which puts veteran athletes at similar risk of overheating as children .
-Especially in weight class sports, this is something to take in consideration.
-Just as young athletes should be discouraged of cutting weight relying on dehydration, veteran athletes should be too.
+Especially in weight class sports, this is something to take into consideration.
+Just as young athletes should be discouraged from cutting weight relying on dehydration, veteran athletes should be too.

 To counter this risk, veteran athletes should pay special attention to hydration.
 It is advised to keep a good fluid balance throughout the day and drink sufficiently in training.
 Checking the color of your urine can say a lot about your hydration status, it should be pale straw to transparent yellow.
 Anything darker means you need to drink more.